pygfx/pygfx/docs/guide.rst

 .. warning::

-    While in-place updating of full properties is supported, in-place updating of slices will have no effect.
+    While in-place updating of full properties is supported, in-place updating of slices will return an error.
 This is due to limitations of the python programming language and our desire to have the properties return pure numpy arrays.
+The numpy arrays are returned with the WRITEABLE flag set to false.
     In code, this means

     .. code-block:: python

         cube.local.position += (0, 0, 3)  # ok
         cube.local.z += 3  # ok
+        # The following two statements will fail with
+        # ValueError: assignment destination is read-only.
-        cube.local.position[2] += 3  # FAIL: this will have no effect.
+        cube.local.position[2] += 3  # FAIL: ValueError
-        cube.local.position[2] = 3  # FAIL: this will have no effect.
+        cube.local.position[2] = 3  # FAIL: ValueError

 Beyond setting components, we can also set the full ``matrix`` directly::